 In 2016 there will be 15-20 training posts available in metabolic medicine.
-In the past three years there have been more vacancies than applicants, with an applicant ratio of .5 in 2015.
+Almost all of these will be for chemical pathology (metabolic medicine).
+In the past three years there have been more vacancies than applicants, with an applicant ratio of .5 in 2015

 There is currently a shortage of suitably qualified applicants for metabolic medicine.